 The region celebrates all year with a bang—from beer festivals to music concerts and NASCAR races, you'll find something to keep you busy during your visit.

-The Pocono Raceway near Long Pond is the site of two NASCAR races a year—the first, the Axalta "We Paint Winners" 400 in early June, and the second, the Pennsylvania 400 in late July.
+The Pocono Raceway near Long Pond is the site of two NASCAR races a year—the first, the Pocono 400 in early June, and the second, the Overton's 400 in late July.
 On these weekends, more than 100,000 fans pack the stands to watch NASCAR drivers whiz around the track's three turns.

 Fall signals the reaping of the crop, and a number of festivals celebrate the harvest.
 Attend the Harvest Festival at the Quiet Valley Living Historical Farm in Stroudsburg in early October, and you'll feel as if you've entered another century.
-More than 50 tradespeople in traditional Pennsylvania Dutch dress demonstrate such crafts and skills as beekeeping, needlecraft, candle-dipping, woodcarving, spinning, basket-making, cider-making and bread-baking.
+More than 50 tradespeople in traditional Pennsylvania Dutch dress demonstrate such crafts and skills as spinning and weaving as well as the making of apple butter, baskets, brooms and candles.
 Guests to the farm can sample cider and bread, sign up for a quilt raffle and enjoy folk entertainment.

 Enjoy the cool, crisp weather in early October at the Autumn Timber Festival at Shawnee Mountain in Shawnee on Delaware.
-Activities include lumberjack shows and chainsaw sculpture demonstrations as well as children's activities, country music concerts and food and craft vendors.
+Activities include lumberjack competitions and chainsaw sculpture demonstrations as well as children's activities, country music concerts, and food and craft vendors.

-The Split Rock Resort showcases domestic beverages at its ale-oriented event in November, The Great Brews of America Classic Beer Festival .
+The Split Rock Resort showcases domestic beverages at its ale-oriented event in November, The Great Brews Beer Festival .